 The Today in NYC series often covers obscure corners of New York City political history, but one of the most important and most tragic events in city history took place on March 25, 1911: the Triangle Shirtwaist Fire.
-On that afternoon, a fire broke out on the top floors of the Triangle Shirtwaist (women’s blouses) factory (now an NYU dorm) in the old garment district, killing 146 workers, mostly young women.
+On that afternoon, a fire broke out on the top floors of the Triangle Shirtwaist (women’s blouses) factory in the old garment district, killing 146 workers, mostly young women.

 When the fire began, workers found themselves trapped by doors that had been locked to prevent them from taking breaks or stealing blouses.
 The elevator operators valiantly brought down a dozen passengers at a time while the flames roared behind them, but most were left behind.
 Approximately 40 women plunged to their deaths, some desperately lunging for the fire department ladder, which only went up about six floors.
 One young couple was seen kissing on the windowsill before taking the plunge together.
 Trying another tack, three men created a human chain to the next building for women to cross on their backs, but their strength eventually gave out, and all three plummeted to the ground below.

 Thousands on the street watched this horrible event unfold.
 Outrage across the city was palpable, best summarized by Rose Schneiderman a garment worker organizer and suffragette, and later an ACLU co-founder, who spoke at the memorial service a week after the at the (original) Metropolitan Opera House:

 “I would be a traitor to those poor burned bodies if I came here to talk good fellowship.
 Too much blood has been spilled.
 I know from my experience it is up to the working people to save themselves.
 The only way they can save themselves is by a strong working-class movement.”

 On April 5, 1911, a crowd of over 100,000 marched up Fifth Avenue to pay tribute to the victims, with another 400,000 watching, totaling a tenth of the city’s population.
 Real action was needed.